Jordi-Allepuz/Jordi-Allepuz/README.md

     <h1 align="center">Hello &#128075 I am Jordi Allepuz</h1>
     <h2 align="center">Wellcome to my GitHub Profile</h2>
     <p align="center" >
         I am a multiplatform application development student who is passionate about computers and computing.
 I am learning about diferent fields of computer         science such as databases, markup languages and programming.
 Focused on "back-end" languages, although I have always thought that having mixed "back-         end/front-end" knowledge is the most versatile.
-Interested in continuing my studies in the field of cybersecurity.
     </p>
 </div>